Lululemon Mission Statement, Vision & Core Values Explained

 Do the Values Hold Up Under Pressure?

 The critical test for any corporate values is behavior under stress.
-Lululemon has faced meaningful pressure in 2025-2026: softening Americas demand, leadership transitions, a ~50-60% stock decline, and product recalls.
+Lululemon has faced softer Americas demand, leadership changes, and execution concerns.
+MarketBeat's analyst-rating aggregation shows a cautious consensus, while TIKR reported that the stock fell roughly 60% during 2025.

 Strategic Summary